Antipodality of spherical designs with odd harmonic indices: Optimality

 \subsection{Acknowledgements}

-The authors would like to thank Eiichi Bannai and Hiroshi Nozaki for helpful discussions.
+The authors would like to thank Eiichi Bannai, Hiroshi Nozaki, Kohji Tasaka, and Masatake Hirao for helpful discussions.
 The third author is supported in part by the Early Support Program for Grant-in-Aid for Scientific Research (B) of Kobe University.